Saurabh209/KeyCode-Finder-miniProject/README.md

 ## Introduction

-The "Showing Keypress on Screen" project is a simple application that captures and displays the key presses made by the user on the screen.
-It provides a visual representation of the keys pressed, allowing users to see their input in real-time.
+The "KeyCode Finder" project is a simple application that captures and displays the keyCodes, keylocations, keyValues etc by pressing keys on keyboard by the user.
+It provides a visual representation , allowing user to easily get keycodes that help in DOM handeling.
 This project can be useful for various purposes, such as educational demonstrations, accessibility enhancements, or simply for fun.

 ## Features

 - Real-time display of key presses on the screen.
+- Display keyCode/keylocation/keyvalue etc.
 - Support for displaying alphanumeric keys, function keys, and special keys (e.g., Enter, Shift, Ctrl).
 - Customizable display options, such as font size, color, and position.
 - Lightweight and easy-to-use interface.